 Stock Comparison

-In this analysis, I will review the stock price movements of Roper Technologies, Inc. (ROP) and ServiceTitan, Inc. (TTAN) over the past year, highlighting key price dynamics and trading behaviors.
+In this section, I will analyze the stock price movements of Roper Technologies, Inc. (ROP) and ServiceTitan, Inc. (TTAN) over the past year, highlighting key price dynamics and trading behaviors that have emerged during this period.

 Trend Analysis

-For TTAN, the price change over the past year stands at -10.51%, also reflecting a bearish trend.
-The trend has decelerated, with the stock reaching a high of 129.26 and a low of 85.07.
-The standard deviation of 10.28 indicates lower volatility compared to ROP.
+ServiceTitan, Inc. (TTAN) In contrast, TTAN has achieved a price change of 9.01% over the past year, indicating a bullish trend.
+Despite this overall positive performance, the stock has also shown signs of deceleration, with a highest price of 129.26 and a lowest price of 85.07.
+The standard deviation of 10.21 indicates lower volatility compared to ROP.

 Analyst Opinions